 Welcome Back Letter

 At Whitsons we are going back to a time when good food was simple.
 As part of our new Simply Rooted™ Food Philosophy we are focused on using ingredients that are locally sourced, all-natural, organic or non-GMO, and minimally processed, whenever possible.
-We’re going back to our roots and we would like the entire Pelham School District community to join us on this journey.
+We’re going back to our roots and we would like the entire Pelham Schools school community to join us on this journey.
 Some new items that may appear on menus include: organic veggie burgers, whole grain pasta with organic tomato sauce, organic meats such as turkey and sausages, organic applesauce and a variety of fresh fruit side dishes, just to name a few.

 Our interactive healthy eating program, called Fooditude, motivates and inspires students to consider the many benefits healthy eating and exercise have on their growing bodies and minds.
 With Fooditude, we are embarking on a movement to help students develop positive self-esteem and healthy eating habits by making a connection between attitudes and living healthy.
 It’s all about making the connection between food and healthy habits.